backup-bdg-2/OpenHands/HUGGINGFACE_INTEGRATION.md

 # Hugging Face Integration for OpenHands

-This document explains how OpenHands has been configured to use Hugging Face's CodeLlama-13b-Instruct-hf model.
+This document explains how OpenHands has been configured to use Hugging Face's CodeLlama-13b-Instruct-hf model for AI-powered software development assistance.

 ## Configuration

 The integration uses the following configuration:

 1. **Model**: `huggingface/meta-llama/CodeLlama-13b-Instruct-hf`
+   - A powerful code-focused LLM from Meta
+   - 13 billion parameters optimized for code understanding and generation
+   - Fine-tuned with instruction following capabilities
 2. **API Key**: Your Hugging Face API key (replace the placeholder in config.toml)
-3. **Temperature**: 0.1
+3. **Temperature**: 0.1 (low temperature for more deterministic outputs)
-4. **Max Output Tokens**: 1024
+4. **Max Output Tokens**: 1024 (sufficient for most code generation tasks)

 ## Files Modified/Created